dev-cycles/contextive/docs/adr/0001-general-architecture.md

 ## Context and Problem Statement

-The vision of Contextly is to provide a suite of tools to assist with the consistent usage of a Ubiquitous Language in code and documentation.
+The vision of Contextive is to provide a suite of tools to assist with the consistent usage of a Ubiquitous Language in code and documentation.
 The concept of a [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html) is drawn directly from the discipline of [Domain Driven Design](https://martinfowler.com/bliki/DomainDrivenDesign.html).

-To ensure the ubiquity of the language it is important that the Contextly tools are useful and usable in a variety of contexts.
+To ensure the ubiquity of the language it is important that the Contextive tools are useful and usable in a variety of contexts.

 This decision record captures the thinking around how best to ensure this as the project gets started.